spryker/spryker-docs/docs/scos/user/features/202108.0/merchant-custom-prices-feature-overview.md

 - **Specific prices** are different prices meant for specific target audience
 ![Prices diagram](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Price/Prices+per+Merchant+Relations/Prices+per+Merchant+Relation+Feature+Overview/prices_diagram.png)

-The different price categories that can be selected based on contextual information, like customer, merchant relationship, etc. is referred to as **price dimension**.
+The different price categories that can be selected based on contextual information, like customer or merchant relationship, is referred to as **price dimension**.

 Currently we have the following price dimensions: